Waziup/learning-center-content/content/en/courses/4.RadioComms/2.Wifi/index.md

 ---
 title: Wifi & Bluetooth on IoT devices
+description: This course will present the WiFi technology usage in IoT.
+---

-description: This course will present general public wireless technologies such as Bluetooth and WiFi.
+This course will present general public wireless technologies such as WiFi.
 These versatile wireless technologies can be used in specific IoT domains when short range or Internet connectivity should be available on the device itself.
 These technologies can also be used in training sessions to introduce higher level IoT protocol stacks such as MQTT.
----
+We will use the popular chips ESP8266 or ESP32 as an example, as this chip as Wifi embbeded.

 ## ESP8266/ESP32